math218-fall2022/website/content/policies.md

 ### Regrade Requests

-Requests for a regrade must be made within three days of when the assignment is returned.
+Requests for a regrade must be made within one week of when the assignment is returned.
 The request should be submitted through the [online form](https://forms.office.com/Pages/ResponsePage.aspx?id=TsVyyzFKnk2xSh6jbfrJTBw0r2_bKCVMs9lST1_-2sxUMlcwUDJTOUlNOUdWUkJBQk5ZNk80SEVMWC4u).
 Regrade requests will be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
 No grades will be changed after the final project presentations.

 *Note: Grades can only be changed by the Professor Tackett.
 Teaching Assistants cannot change grades on returned assignments.*
 <br>